ajm113/go-tinysms/README.md

 ## Requirements

 You are required to have an SMTP server to send SMS.
 Google provides this for free including few other major email providers.
-You will need to look up or ask your provider to give you SMTP access to send messages.
+You will need to look up or ask your provider to give you SMTP access to send messages. **This library currently only supports major US wireless carriers**.
+If you would like to add one.
+Please make a PR request or open an issue!

 ## Install